 Waterproof jackets come with taped seams and heavy-duty exterior material.
 Jackets in this category are also great for wind protection.

-If you plan to wear your jacket in freezing conditions where it’s more likely to snow than rain, a fully waterproof shell may not be necessary.
+If you plan to wear your jacket in freezing conditions where it’s more likely to snow than rain, or you’ll be in a dry cold, a fully waterproof shell may not be necessary.
 Many highly insulated jackets, while not completely waterproof, come with a quality DWR treatment that sheds moisture.

 On this list, The North Face McMurdo is one of our favorite options in this category.
 With down insulation and a lack of taped seams, this jacket isn’t ideal for rain, but it absolutely thrives in sub-zero temps.

-Some winter jackets are built with heavily insulated and fleece-lined handwarmer pockets.
-We recommend handwarmer pockets for the coldest conditions when a pair of gloves is not enough to keep your extremities comfortable.
-Usually, handwarmer pockets are located in the torso area of the jacket just below the chest.
+A portion of winter jackets are built with heavily insulated and fleece-lined hand warmer pockets.
+We recommend lined hand pockets, especially for the coldest conditions when a pair of gloves is not enough to keep your extremities comfortable.

-On this list, we like the handwarmer pockets featured on The North Face McMurdo.
+On this list, we like the hand pockets on The North Face McMurdo.

 Cuff closures allow you to create a seal around your wrist that prevents wind and snow from entering through your sleeves.
-Types of cuff closures include inner gaskets and Velcro closures.
+Cuff closures include a Velcro attachment point and widths vary.

-On this list, the Arc’teryx Therme jacket comes with reliable gasket-style cuff closures that fully seal out the surrounding conditions.
+On this list, the Arc’teryx Therme jacket comes with reliable gaiter-style cuff closures that fully seal out the surrounding conditions.